Dragod/Dragod/README.md

 -  Self-hosting (mostly with Docker)
 -  DB's Sqlite, Postgres (Supabase), MSsql, Mongo

-I’m currently learning how to build electron apps and other things such as Sql, SqlLite, Mongo.
+I’m currently learning MySql, Mongo, C#

 <!---
 Dragod/Dragod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.